Rows of Nigella sativa flowering in cultivated highland fields, with mountains and morning mist behind

 The seed is the seed.

 One ingredient: cold-pressed Nigella sativa from the Bale and Arsi highlands of Oromia, Ethiopia.
 No fillers, no carriers, no animal-derived components.
-The bottle holds what the hadith names.
+The bottle holds what the heritage names.

 ii.